The accountants, lawyers, and lobbyists for every industry or sector are poring over the tax bills passed by the House and Senate.

 In the 1980s, the partnership structure was increasingly adopted as a way to access capital markets while avoiding corporate taxation, thereby eroding the corporate tax base.
-The Tax Reform Act of 1986 ended the practice, but left an exception for partnerships that derive at least 90 percent of their income from certain sources.
+The Revenue Act of 1987 ended the practice, but left an exception for partnerships that derive at least 90 percent of their income from certain sources.
 Those include rent from real property, financial transactions, and notably, development of natural resources.
 In fact, the majority of qualifying partnerships today, referred to as Master Limited Partnerhips (MLPs), are oil and gas companies.
 In addition to the exemption from corporate taxation, net income for MLPs owners, or “unitholders,” is increased by their ability to defer tax on quarterly cash distributions, which is not available to stockholders for quarterly dividends.

 That makes its impact on revenue an order of magnitude smaller than the overall shift in how pass-through businesses are taxed, but the narrow benefit will mostly accrue to unitholders of oil and gas MLPs.